 If you want additional logins, use SQL or your database management system tools to create them and assign privileges.
 If the new users will create data in the geodatabase, be sure to create schemas for the users.
 The schema must have the same name as the user name.
 See Amazon RDS documentation for more information on creating users and schemas.

 Create additional geodatabases

-If you include an enterprise geodatabase with the ArcGIS Server site you create with ArcGIS Enterprise Cloud Builder for Amazon Web Services, the deployment can include a geodatabase named egdb.
-To create additional geodatabases—for example, if you want a geodatabase with a different name or you require additional geodatabases for different services or applications to access—you can use the Enable Enterprise Geodatabase tool.
-Follow instructions for an Amazon Relational Database Service for PostgreSQL or SQL Server to create a geodatabase on AWS.
+If you include an enterprise geodatabase with the ArcGIS Server site you create with ArcGIS Enterprise Cloud Builder for Amazon Web Services, you have an option to include a geodatabase (named egdb) with your site.
+To create additional geodatabases—for example, if you want a geodatabase with a different name or you require additional geodatabases for different services or applications to access—or if you want a geodatabase in another supported AWS cloud database offering, you must do the following: